-The statistics given in the State Manual show that, in the ten-year period 1102-1111 M. E. (A. D. 1926-7 to 1935-6), the total number of joint stock companies in operation rose from 152 to 390, while their paid-up capital rose from Rs.
-81,81, 34' to Rs.
-1, 87, 58, 898.
-It should be noted that this increase is more than double the number and paid-up capital of joint stock companies was taking place at a time which includes the entire period of the world economic crisis of 1929-32.
+The statistics given in the State Manual show that, in the 10-year period 1102-1111 M.E.
+(1926-7 to 1935-6), the total number of Joint Stock Companies in operation rose from 152 to 390, while their paid-up capital rose from Rs.
+84,81,341 to Rs.
+1,87,58,898.
+It should be noted that this increase to more than double the number and paid-up capital of joint stock companies was taking place at a time which includes the whole period of the world economic crisis of 1929-32.

-It was in this period, too, that the Indian business community in Travancore was organizing itself: the Alleppey Chamber of Commerce was started in 1929, the South Travancore Chamber of Commerce in 1935 and the Trivandrum Chamber at about the same time.
-These three Chambers of Commerce represent the Indian business community in three main areas of Travancore, as distinct from the Travancore Chamber of Commerce which, though formally open to both European and Indian businessmen, is really dominated by the Europeans.
+It is significant that it was in this period that the Indian business community in Travancore was organising itself: the Alleppey Chamber of Commerce was started in 1929, the South-Travancore Chamber of Commerce in 1935 and the Trivandrum Chamber at about the same time.
+These three Chambers of Commerce represent the Indian business community in three main areas of Travancore, as distinct from the Travancore Chamber of Commerce which, though formally open to both European and Indian businessmen, is multiple dominated by the Europeans.

-Kerala was thus developing its own bourgeoisie; but developing in the conditions of a colonial economy, i. e., in the conditions under which 'real industrialization of the colonial country, in particular the building up of a flourishing engineering industry, which might make possible the independent development of the productive forces of the country, is not accelerated but, on the contrary, is hindered by the metropolis' (Communist International, Colonial Thesis, p.
-15).
-Only seven per cent of those who are counted as being engaged in industries--24, 511, out of 3.51,076 - are factory workers in Travancore, the rest being engaged in cottage industries.
+While it is thus clear that Kerala was also developing its own bourgeolate, it should be noted that it was developing in the conditions of colonial economy, i.e., in the conditions under which "real industrialisation of the colonial country, in particular the building up of a flourishing engineering industry, which might make possible the independent development of the productive forces of the country, is not accelerated but, on the contrary, is hindered by the metropolis."
+(Communist International, Colonial Thesis, p.
+15) Only 7 per cent of those who are counted as being engaged in industries-24,511 out of 3,51,076-are factory workers in Travancore, the rest being engaged in cottage industries.
 (State Manual, Vol. III, p.
-42)
+42.)

-It is also to be noted that, out of the 390 joint stock Companies registered in Travancore and functioning in 1111 M. E. (A. D. 1935-36), 244 come under the category of banking and loan, 26 under insurance and one under nidhis and chit associations - a total of 271 engaged in money lending and other financial transactions.
-Seven others are engaged in transit and transport and five in trading, while 38 are engaged in plantation work, thus leaving only 69 companies which may have anything to do with manufacture proper.
-Even out of these, 13 relate to 'printing, publishing and stationery'; three are classified as 'miscellaneous', leaving 53 companies engaged in industrial production proper.
-One out of these 53 is a cotton mill, another is a paper mill, a third is a rice mill, a fourth is an oil mill and a fifth is a sugar company.
-38 out of the remaining come under the category of 'other trading and manufacturing' - which, as the term implies has very little to do with manufacture-leaving only 10 (engineering 4, public service 1, building materials 5).
-(State Manual, Vol. III, p.
+It is also to be noted that, out of 390 joint stock companies registered in Travancore and functioning in 1111 M.E.

+(1935-36).
+244 come under the category of Banking and Loan.
+26 under Insurance and 1 under Nidhis and Chit associations -a total of 271 engaged in money-lending.
+Seven others are engaged in transit and transport and 5 in trading, while 38 are engaged in plantation work, thus leaving only 69 companies which may have anything to do with manufacture proper.
+Even out of these, 13 relate to "printing, publishing and stationery".
+3 are classified as "miscellaneous", leaving 53 companies engaged in industrial production proper.
+Only one out of these 53 is a cotton mill, another is a paper mill, a third is a rice mill, a fourth is an oil mill and a fifth is a sugar company.
+38 out of the rest come under the category of "Other Trading and Manufacturing"-which, as the name implies, has very little to do with manufacture-leaving only 10 (Engineering 4.
+Public Service 1, Building Materials 5).
+(State Manual Vol. III. p.
 667)